eyoon1131/CS163-Projects-2024Fall-Group24/_posts/2024-12-03-team24-super-resolution.md

 SwinIR significantly advanced the field of image restoration by integrating the Swin Transformer into a modular and efficient architecture.
 Its ability to balance local and global attention mechanisms, coupled with hierarchical feature extraction, established it as a benchmark for super-resolution and other restoration tasks.
 However, while SwinIR excels in many aspects, it is not without limitations, particularly in scalability and computational demands for very high-resolution images or real-time applications.
 In the next section, we will explore how HAT builds upon the foundations laid by models like SwinIR, addressing its limitations and pushing the boundaries of image restoration even further.

 ## HAT
 Intuitively, SwinIR performs better than CNN-based models because the self-attention mechanism captures global information better than convolution-based approaches.
-However, attribution analysis using LAM contradicts this intuition: SwinIR activates the same if not less pixels compared to CNN-based networks like RCAN, and its shift window mechanism caused blocking artifacts and weak cross-window interactions.
-To address these issues, the Hybrid Attention Transformer (HAT) introduced hybrid attention mechanisms that combine channel attention and self-attention.
+However, attribution analysis using LAM contradicts this intuition: SwinIR activates the same if not less pixels compared to CNN-based networks like RCAN, and its shift window mechanism causes blocking artifacts and weak cross-window interactions.
+To address these issues, the Hybrid Attention Transformer (HAT) introduces hybrid attention mechanisms that combine channel attention and self-attention.
 HAT incorporates self-attention, channel attention, and overlapping cross-attention to improve pixel activation.
 Additionally, HAT leverages pre-training on large datasets (ImageNet) to enhance its performance, achieving state-of-the-art results in SISR.

 ### Visualizing Pixel Activation Using LAM
 Super-resolution networks are different from classification networks in that classification networks output the class that is global to the whole image, while SR networks output images that spatially correspond to the local pixels in the input image.
 Local Attribution Map (LAM) is a technique to interpret super-resolution networks based on the integrated gradient method.